 In order to work around busy faculty schedules, ideally you should schedule meetings at least one month in advance.
-You can use teleconference services, like Zoom to hold meetings.
+You can use teleconference services, like Zoom to hold meetings, and scheduling tools like Doodle to schedule committee meetings and your final exam.

 Your graduate committee guides your course work and capstone and serves as your final examining committee.
 It is generally expected that all committee members or approved substitutes must be present for all formal meetings with the student (e.g. final oral exams).
 If a committee member needs to participate remotely, you and your committee must assure that all the conditions for remote participation are met.
+These conditions are also required of the student themselves during their final oral exam.
 Those conditions are as follows: